niplav/site/masturbation_and_attractiveness.md

 [recommended by the NoFap community](https://nofap.com/rebooting/):
 "NoFap’s gold standard of success is our 90-day reboot.").
-From \_ to \_, I went on the streets of a major european city and approached 100 men and 100 women (perceived gender) alternatingly with the words
+From \_ to \_, I went on the streets of a major european city and approached 100 people I read as men and 100 people I read as women alternatingly with the words

 <!--TODO: add question about language at the beginning?-->